open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/README.md

 # Types

-JSON schema supports many native types -  and .
-In addition, to develop clear and consistent vocabulary, domain-specific reusable types are defined ranging from simple types, such as , , and  to more complex object types, such as  and .
+JSON schema supports many native types - null, boolean, object, array, number and string.
+In addition, to develop clear and consistent vocabulary, domain-specific reusable types are defined ranging from simple types, such as UUID, timestamp, and email to more complex object types, such as Tags, Ownership and Usage.

 ## List of Schema Types